riotkit-org/backup-repository/README.md

 - For authentication JSON Web Token was used
 - Tokens are long-term due to usage nature
+- Support for scoped JSON Web Tokens (a single requested token can have restricted permissions to perform less than defined in User profile)
+- User can have multiple username & passwords pairs, each one with additional restrictions (e.g. username `mycluster$collection1` -> only uploads to collection1, username `mycluster$collection2` -> only uploads to collection2)
 - All JWT's can be revoked anytime.
 There is a list of generated tokens stored in configuration (only sha256 shortcuts)
 - Passwords are encoded with `argon2di` (winner of the 2015 Password Hashing Competition, recommended by OWASP)
 - All objects are managed by RBAC (Role Based Access Control) and ACL (Access Control Lists)